social.outsourcedmath.com

 @depereo Yeah.
 The power users construct the GUI workflows for the basic users to use, but they keep using the command line tools, so nobody noticed the GUI workflows don't work and never worked

-Alex White-Robinson mastodon (AP)
+Alex mastodon (AP)

 I'm quietly pretty happy and proud of the work I did to learn Linux / cli tasks and gravitate to them for that reason but I'll try to use the GUI tools a bit more, maybe at least submit feature requests or try to add stuff I would need.